Why Choose Indonesia for Custom Furniture Manufacturing?

 Material & Finish Selection

 Material choice directly impacts durability, cost, and aesthetic.
+For example:

-Teak: Ideal for indoor and outdoor use due to natural oils and stability
+Teak: Ideal for indoor and outdoor use due to natural oils and stability.

-Reclaimed wood: Adds character and sustainability value
+Reclaimed wood: Adds character and sustainability value.

-Rope and rattan: Introduce texture but require skilled craftsmanship
+Rope and rattan: Introduce texture but require skilled craftsmanship.

 Finishes—such as a light natural matte teak—can significantly influence the final look and should be standardized early in development.